Glidias/SG-Camo-Collections/Flash SG_Camo Extras/README.txt

-Extras/examples for testing bonus stuffs goes here.
+Extras/examples for running stuffs under the sg.camoextras package and testing them.